thewtex/ngff-zarr/docs/methods.md

 ## `ITK_BIN_SHRINK`

-Used the [local mean] for the output value.
+Uses the [local mean] for the output value.
 Native binary build.

 Fast but generates more artifacts than gaussian-based methods.